docker-scripts-archived/squid/README.md

   - Create a directory for the container: `ds init squid @squid`

-  - Fix settings and squid.conf : `cd /var/ds/squid/ ; vim settings.sh ; vim squid.conf`
+  - Fix the settings: `cd /var/ds/squid/ ; vim settings.sh`

   - Build image, create the container and configure it: `ds make`

+  - Change squid.conf and restart: `vim squid.conf ; ds restart`